AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-programs.md

    If the LP has multiple courses, all the courses will be marked complete.

-# Ordering of courses in learning program {#orderingofcoursesinlearningprogram}
+## Ordering of courses in learning program {#orderingofcoursesinlearningprogram}

 Administrators can set the order in which learners shall take up the courses in learning program.
 After creating a learning program you can update this order of courses at any point in time.

 To update the order of courses in a learning program,

-1. Click the learning program card of your choice and click **Courses **on the left pane**.**
+1. Click the learning program card of your choice and click **Courses** on the left pane.

 1. A list of course cards associated with the learning program is displayed.
-Click **Edit **at the upper-right corner of the page.
+Click **Edit** at the upper-right corner of the page.
 1. You can change the order of the list by clicking and dragging each course card to the appropriate position.
-1. Click **Republish. **
+1. Click **Republish**.

-# Editing a published learning program {#editingapublishedlearningprogram}
+## Editing a published learning program {#editingapublishedlearningprogram}

 A learning program can be edited by an Administrator at a published state.
 At this state, the Administrator can edit all the sections of a learning program and re-publish.